 Value Stream Mapping

 Value stream mapping is a lean tool that uses a flowchart to document every step in a process.
-It helps to identify waste in the process and removing that waste reduces process cycle times and improves the overall process.
+It helps identify waste in the process and removes that waste to improve cycle times and the overall process.
 This is done by combining material processing steps with information flow and related data.

 DMAIC stands for define, measure, analyze, improve and control.
-It is a data-driven quality strategy that helps to improve processes.
+It’s a data-driven quality strategy that helps to improve processes.
 The five letters reflect the five phases that make up the process.
-It is part of a Six Sigma initiative but can be used as a standalone quality improvement tool.
+DMAIC is part of a Six Sigma initiative but can be used as a standalone quality improvement tool.

 Another acronym, SIPOC stands for suppliers, inputs, processes, outputs and customers.
-It is used to summarize the inputs and outputs in processes by creating a table with SIPOC as columns.
+It’s used to summarize the inputs and outputs in processes by creating a table with SIPOC as columns.
 Six Sigma, lean manufacturing and business process management all use it to help with process improvement.

 How to Optimize Business Processes

-The best way to roll your new process out, track its success and tweak it is to follow the steps below.
-You can reveal which processes are bottlenecks in the project’s output, and which ones are working seamlessly.
+The best way to roll out your new process, track its success and tweak it is to follow the steps below.
+You can reveal which processes are bottlenecks in the project’s output and which ones are working seamlessly.